FBH93/DistributedSystemsHandIns/HandIn5/report.md

 Take the example of the leader failing.
 Backup replicas will know this by the closure of the stream between the leader and each of the backup replicas.
 The state (including the list of replicas) of the server is kept in sync across replicas during the lifespan of the leader.
 Thanks to this, we have consistent list of IDs of the potential new leaders amongst the remaining replicas.
 From this list, the nodes agree that the server with the lowest ID becomes the new leader.
 This replica thus becomes a leader, starts serving clients on port 5000 and the remaining replicas on 5400, and normal operation of the system is resumed.

 In `log.txt`, we demonstrate the an instance of the system running.

+Scenario:
+We start a server 1 (port 5400, Server/Leader) and server 2 (port 5401, replica) and 1 client.
+Server1 starts an auction.
+Client sends a bid request to the auction.
+Server handles bid, sends copy of data to replica, then responds to client request.
+Client sends result request.
+Server replies with result of current highest bidder.

+Server crashes.
+Replica detects connection is dead, and makes itself the new leader.

+Client sends a bid for a lesser amount.
+New leader handles bid, sends back failure response since amount is lower than the highest bid.
+New leader closes auction.
+Client sends result request.
+New Leader replies with result of winner bid.